On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

-\begin{theorem} Fix any $\ell > 0$.
-If both players $1$ and $2$ use any $\ell$-recency-biased, monotonic, optimal-no-regret strategies $\{f_t\}_{t \geq 1}$ and $\{g_t\}_{t \geq 1}$ respectively, then the pair of the mixed strategies of both the players $(\bm{P}_t,\bm{Q}_t)$ cannot converge to $(p^*,q^*)$ almost surely. \end{theorem} The proof of Theorem~\ref{thm:optimism} is a relatively simple modification of the proof of Theorem~\ref{thm:lastiteratedivergence}, and is provided in Appendix~\ref{sec: optimismproof} for completeness.
 It is worth noting that the bounded memory of the recency bias, as well as bounded increments $\{r_j\}_{j=1}^{\ell}$ are critical to the essence of the proof argument.
 It is plausible that stronger recency biases that grow with the number of steps $t$ could lead to different last-iterate behavior; however, such stronger recency biases could also break the no-regret property.